-This was particularly useful in developing group working skills among others that were main priority in my previous action plan.
+This was particularly useful in developing group working skills among others that were the main priority in my previous action plan.

 Joining the program also helped me evaluate other options that are open to me and although this hasn’t changed my primary plan of following an entrepreneurial pathway, it has made me open to other contingency plans.

-I have developed myself on certain skills such as group working, presentation, critical thinking, career management, and leadership, and I am using this reflective statement as an opportunity to reflect on those skills I have learnt to transform myself over the past year.
+I have developed myself certain skills such as group working, presentation, critical thinking, career management, and leadership, and I am using this reflective statement as an opportunity to reflect on those skills I have learnt to transform myself over the past year.

 3.1 Group Working Skills

-Working in a group is always a challenge and with multi-cultural groups like ours, it was even more challenging.
+Working in a group is always a challenge and with multicultural groups like ours, it was even more challenging.

 Because I didn’t prefer to work in teams initially, I made improving group work skills as my short-term plan.
 As I became aware of my own nature with an understanding of MBTI nature and Belbin roles, I used that to develop the skills effectively in group-working situations.

-Understanding of my Belbin roles (i.e. being “Plant” type, I was more action orientated) helped me understand my own role among the particular team, which I used to develop my strengths and manage my weakness as a team member, and thus improve my contribution to the overall group work.
+Understanding my Belbin roles (i.e. being “Plant” type, I was more action orientated) helped me understand my own role among the particular team, which I used to develop my strengths and manage my weakness as a team member, and thus improve my contribution to the overall group work.

-Also, reflecting on the group works carried during the semester, I have developed essential skills such as working in virtual groups, which might be essential for me for my future projects of startups.
+Also, reflecting on the group works carried out during the semester, I have developed essential skills such as working in virtual groups, which might be essential for me for my future projects of startups.

 Additionally, the reflection also made me seriously think about if I was able to lead and motivate others to follow and deliver my vision.
-Indeed being able to motivate others is crucial skills required for entrepreneurs and I used the group work incident on framing the changes I could make to develop this skill.
+Indeed being able to motivate others is a crucial skill required for entrepreneurs and I used the group work incident on framing the changes I could make to develop this skill.